 Eligibility to graduate

 You will be eligible to attend your graduation if you have successfully completed your studies prior to the date of your ceremony.
-Your final exam board should have met in sufficient time for you graduate.
-Please contact your School exams office to confirm.
+Your final exam board should have met in sufficient time for your graduation.

-If you are in debt to the University then you will not be eligible to attend your graduation ceremony.
-The University reserves the right not to allow you to attend your graduation ceremony and it is also University policy to withhold degree certificates until the debt is settled in full.
+If you are in debt to the University you WILL NOT be eligible to graduate and the University reserves the right not to allow you to attend your ceremony.
+It is university policy to withhold degree certificates until the debt is settled in full.

-If you are unsure whether you owe any money to the University, you should go to the Finance Office with your University student card to check your account for outstanding debt and check with the library that you do not owe any library fees.
+If you are unsure whether you owe any money to the University, you should go to the finance office with your university student card to check your account for outstanding debt.
+We would advise you to check with Library Services to ensure you do not owe any library fees or still have books.

-If you submit an application to attend a graduation ceremony and subsequently receive information which indicates you are ineligible for graduation, or if you decide to postpone your graduation, you will be entitled to a refund on your graduation robes and any payments you made for additional guest tickets.
+If you submit an application to attend graduation and receive information indicating that you are not eligible, or if you decide to postpone your graduation, you will be entitled to a refund on your robes and any guest tickets you have purchased.

-In the event that any or all of the graduation ceremonies have to be cancelled, rescheduled or postponed due to circumstances beyond the control of Aston University, we cannot be held responsible for any costs incurred by the said cancellations, rescheduling or postponement.
+In the event that any or all of the graduation ceremonies have to be cancelled, rescheduled or postponed beyond the control of Aston University, we cannot be held responsible for any costs incurred.

 Aston University graduation ceremonies are considered to be public events.
-There may be a university photographer present and by attending you give us permission to use any general crowd photos you appear in on our website or for marketing purposes.
+There may be a university photographer present and by attending you give us permission to use any general crowd photos you appear in for marketing purposes.

 Data Protection 1998

-As a graduating student, even if you will not be attending a graduation ceremony, your name and course details will be published in the graduation programme which will be handed out at the ceremony.
+As a graduating student, even if you will not be attending, your name and course details will be published in the graduation programme which will be handed out at the ceremony.

 Please note your degree classification will not be published.
-It will simply be your name listed underneath your programme title.
+It will be your name as shown on your passport or birth certificate and listed underneath your programme title.